awech/ipensive/README.md

     ```*/10 * * * * /path_to_file/array_processing.py >> /dev/null 2>&1```
 2. **Manually**

-    ```python array_processing.py -c <config_file> -t <timestamp>```
+    ```python array_processing.py -c <config_file> -t <yyyymmddHHMM>```

     see ```python array_processing.py -h``` for more options.
 In particular, the ```-a``` option is useful for processing a single array if more than one are defined in the config file.

 ### Webpage configuration
-The webpage is automatically generated each time using jinja2 to populate the [index.template](http://_vscodecontentref_/3) file with the network and array structure from the config file.
+The webpage is automatically generated each time using jinja2 to populate the [index.template](index.template) file with the network and array structure from the config file.
 (This method was adapted from a forked version of this code by Israel Brewster, and the html and javascript front-end was originally developed by Tom Parker.)

 ### Back populate data
-Modify T1 and T2 in [back_populate.py](http://_vscodecontentref_/6) and run this script to generate images between time T1 and T2.
+Modify T1 and T2 in [back_populate.py](back_populate.py) and run this script to generate images between time T1 and T2.
 There are options to overwrite existing files (or not) or only process a subset of arrays.